Don't Follow the Leader

-Moshe Ben-Chaim
+Rabbi Moshe Ben-Chaim

 "And the astrologers could not stand before Moses because of the boils; for the boils were on the astrologers and all of Egypt."
 (Exodus 9:11)

-What is problematic with that statement?
 It says the astrologers couldn't stand before Moses.
-Now I wonder: if the issue is that the boils crippled them – which itself sounds odd – of what relevance are the boils on "other" Egyptians?
-Why mention that "all Egyptians" had boils, if the verse's message concerns only the "astrologers" inability to stand?
-Furthermore, of what significance is the astrologers' inability to stand before Moses?
-Let them sit!
-But "stand" has another meaning...
+But we wonder: how do boils – a malady of the skin, not bones or muscles – affect posture?
+Also, of what relevance are the boils on “all of Egypt?”
+Why mention that “all Egyptians” had boils, if the verse's message concerns only the astrologers' inability to stand?
+Furthermore, of what significance is the astrologers' inability to stand before Moses, as opposed to standing before Pharaoh or others?
+And if they truly could not stand, let them sit!
+But “standing before” someone has another meaning...

-Standing also means to "present" one's self...to appear before others.
-The astrologers attempted to reproduce the plagues, only to expose their inability to do so.
-This is significant, since God records their feeble attempts.
-So significant is this point, that it appears from the very few words concerning boils, that the objective of this plague was precisely to disarm their claims to superiority through astrology and magic.
+The astrologers attempted to reproduce the plagues, only to expose their inabilities.
+When the could not reproduce the plague of lice, they hid their incapability behind the lying claim, “…it is the finger of God (Exod.
+8:15).”
+It is significant that God records their feeble attempts.
+So significant, that it appears from the very few words concerning the plague of boils, that the objective of this plague was precisely to disarm their claims of superiority through astrology and magic.
 Torah verses are selective in their messages, not merely recounting every single historical occurrence.
 Our verse means to teach that boils purposefully targeted the astrologers.

-"And the astrologers could not stand before Moses because of the boils; for the boils were on the astrologers and all of Egypt."
-This refers not to posture, but to their ability to sustain their dignity...they could not "appear" before Moses who outperformed them.
+“And the astrologers could not stand before Moses because of the boils; for the boils were on the astrologers and all of Egypt.”
+This refers not to posture, but to their ability to sustain their dignity...they could not “appear” before Moses who outperformed them.
 They were ashamed.
 But why were they any more ashamed during the plague of boils?
-The answer is the second part of the verse: "...for the boils were on the astrologers and all of Egypt".
+The answer is the second part of the verse: “…for the boils were on the astrologers and all of Egypt.”
 Here, God hints to us...

 Let the Words Talk

 What might we derive from this latter half of the verse?
 These words appear to make a comparison.
 Both, the astrologers and the Egyptians possessed boils.
 We must now ask this: what about this comparison prevented the astrologers from appearing before Moses?
-Why was their "equal" status with all other Egyptians an embarrassment to them?
-We see the answer quire readily!
-It was the very equality of their condition to that of all other Egyptians that disarmed their claims to greatness.
+Why was their “equal” status to all other Egyptians an embarrassment to them?
+We see the answer quite readily!
+It was the very equality to that of all other Egyptians that disarmed their claims to greatness.
 They were no better!
 They could not defend themselves from boils.
 What type of powerful astrologer allows painful blisters to afflict them over days?
 It is the liar who allows this to happen, since in fact, he has no more defense from boils than any other Egyptian.
+It was this diminution of status that was their embarrassment, and why they could not “appear” before Moses.

 How God Teaches Us

-As a wise Rabbi said, and as I have quoted numerous time, the Torah's words are carefully selected.
+A wise Rabbi said, as I have quoted numerous time, the Torah's words are carefully selected.
 Our verse is just one example of hundreds of thousands.
 With His meticulously crafted texts, God provides us with just enough information to discern a problem, and that hint being the very opening to the answer.
-"Its answer is by its side" is a Rabbinic statement describing this very phenomenon.
+“Its answer is by its side” is a Rabbinic statement describing this very phenomenon.

 Knowledge is endless, but written words are limited.
 How then can God direct all generations to continuously uncover new truths?
 If knowledge was limited to the written word, when we concluded any text, we would have nothing more to gain.
 This is only true of human works.
 But Divinely inspired works are different.
-The Torah's and Rabbis "apparent" inconsistencies, exaggerations and contradictions force the mind into the world of induction and deduction, and other forms of reasoning.
+The Torah's and Rabbis' “apparent” inconsistencies, exaggerations and contradictions force the mind into the world of induction and deduction, and other forms of reasoning.
 Wisdom has a design.
 It has layers and curtains...where truths are only unveiled with the method of questioning.

 But why was the demotion of astrologers so essential that a separate plague was required to address it?